python/cpython/Doc/library/ssl.rst

 .. function:: RAND_status()

-   Returns ``True`` if the SSL pseudo-random number generator has been seeded with 'enough' randomness, and ``False`` otherwise.
+   Return ``True`` if the SSL pseudo-random number generator has been seeded with 'enough' randomness, and ``False`` otherwise.
 You can use :func:`ssl.RAND_egd` and :func:`ssl.RAND_add` to increase the randomness of the pseudo-random number generator.

 .. function:: RAND_egd(path)